 - Has MIDI as well as high-quality 2-channel audio for stereo recording of your keyboard

 - The most multi-platform.
 Works with Android phones, iPhones, iPad, PC and Mac.
 We don’t know of another device like it.
 So it really is highly useful for keyboard players

 We have also included the Presonus Audiobox here, as one of the best value audio interfaces on the market if you want to record 2-channel audio and MIDI, and you want to use it on Windows or Mac.
 If you do want to use your iPad, then you’d be better off with the Audiobox iTwo which is slightly more expensive … see review above.

 The Best Audio Interfaces for iPad

 Record on your iPad on a budget!
 The Tascam iXZ makes it very easy to connect a pro mic, guitar or instrument to your iPad.

 There is no shortage of choice of interface when it comes to recording on your iPad.
 There are audio interfaces for iPad at every price point.
-We have already pointed out the Audiobox iTwo, the iRig Pro Duo, the and Focusrite iTrack Solo.
+We have already pointed out the Audiobox iTwo, the iRig Pro Duo.
 And that’s just for starters.